 I need a rental vehicle because my vehicle is badly damaged or unsafe to drive.
 How can I get a rental vehicle?

 King County cannot reimburse rental vehicle costs before a claim is filed and investigated.
 If you choose to rent a vehicle before it is authorized, you may be responsible for that expense.
 The investigator must determine whether King County is responsible before authorizing a rental vehicle.
 Then, only the base cost plus tax of a similar size vehicle is allowable.
 You may consider contacting your own automobile insurance for help in the meantime.

 An in-person meeting is not needed to resolve most claims.
 If you want to meet in person with your investigator, please call first to make an appointment.
-Investigators are often out in the field and are not available for drop-in visits.
+Investigators work remotely and are not available for drop-in visits.

 We consider the facts of the alleged loss, relevant laws, and the nature and extent of damages claimed.
 We also consider whether King County has legal responsibility and the claimant's role in the situation.

 Please note your preferred language on your claim.
 You can submit a claim in any language.
-Claim forms are available in English, Spanish, Amharic, Chinese (simplified and traditional), Korean, Punjabi, Russian, Somali, Ukrainian, and Vietnamese.
+Claim forms are available in English, Spanish, Amharic, Arabic, Chinese (simplified and traditional), French, Korean, Punjabi, Russian, Serbian, Somali, Tagalog, Ukrainian, and Vietnamese.
 The Office of Risk Management Services will contact you through an interpreter service.